sedostheatre/sedos.co.uk/input/events/next-to-normal-auditions.md

   - time: 2025-11-01 12:00
   - time: 2025-11-16 20:00
 image: /assets/next-to-normal-auditions-plain.jpg
+imageAlt: Next To Normal auditions
-recurrence: Workshop 1 November 2025; Self-Tape Deadline 16 November 2025
+recurrence: Workshop 1 November 2025; self-tape deadline 16 November 2025
 metaTitle: Next To Normal auditions, for Sedos’ production in March 2026
 metaDescription: Find out about Next To Normal auditions for Sedos’ production of the musical in March 2026